3madbr/3madbr.github.io/_pages/about.md

 Previously, I was a researcher at [Deep MI](https://deep-mi.org/) lab developing deep learning-based methods for semantic segmentation of brain MRI scans.
-Prior to starting my PhD, I was a visiting researcher at the [Computer Vision Group](https://pages.iai.uni-bonn.de/gall_juergen/) working on action recognition and future frame prediction under supervision of [Prof. Jürgen Gall](https://pages.iai.uni-bonn.de/gall_juergen/).
+Prior to starting my PhD, I was a visiting researcher at the [Computer Vision Group](https://pages.iai.uni-bonn.de/gall_juergen/) working on action recognition and future frame prediction under supervision of Prof. Jürgen Gall.
+Before University of Bonn, I completed my undergraduate degree at the University of Tehran.